getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 form reachable only via `EscapedNumber` paired with `EscapePlain` (alias pattern — both emit `PositiveIntegerLit` token type).
-`NegativeIntegerLit` is the bare top-level negative form, emitting its own distinct token type (no alias — there's no separator-bearing escaped negative form; signed integers with separators fall through to `BareNumber` instead).
+`NegativeIntegerLit` is the bare top-level negative form, emitting its own distinct token type.
+There's no separator-bearing escaped negative form; signed integers with separators fall through to `BareNumber` instead.
 The hidden `IntegerLit` union covers both signs at sites that accept either.

 The shared `NotDotDigit` helper enforces the `!("."
 Digit)` lookahead so a decimal point followed by digits doesn't get